Holdingham

-Holdingham is a hamlet in the civil parish and built-up area of Sleaford, Lincolnshire.
+Holdingham is a hamlet in the civil parish and built-up area of Sleaford, in the North Kesteven district of Lincolnshire, England.
 It is bisected by Lincoln Road (B1518) which joins the A17 and A15 roads immediately north of the settlement; those roads connect it to Lincoln, Newark, Peterborough and King's Lynn.
-Sleaford railway station is on the Nottingham to Skegness (via Grantham) and Peterborough to Lincoln Lines.

 Prehistoric and Romano-British artefacts have been uncovered around Holdingham.
 There was an early and middle Saxon settlement, which appears to have disappeared in the 9th century.
 The current settlement's Old English name suggests a pre-conquest origin, though it was not mentioned in the Domesday Book and appears to have formed part of the Bishop of Lincoln's manor of New Sleaford.
 Holdingham probably functioned as the agricultural focus of the manor, while New Sleaford (0.9 miles or 1.5 km south) was encouraged to expand as a commercial centre.
 The land was ceded to the Crown in 1540 and was acquired by Robert Carre in 1559; it passed through his family and then, through marriage, to the Earls (later Marquesses) of Bristol, who owned almost all of the land.
 Enclosed in 1794, it remained a small, primarily agricultural settlement well into the 20th century.

 The late 20th century brought substantial change.
 Holdingham Roundabout was built immediately north of the hamlet in 1975 as part of the A17 bypass around Sleaford; the roundabout also accommodated the A15 bypass which opened in 1993.
-After Lord Bristol sold the agricultural land around the hamlet, major residential development began; private housing estates were completed either side of Lincoln Road between Sleaford and Holdingham in the 1990s and early 2000s.
-The hamlet thereby merged into Sleaford's urban area, functioning more like a suburb of the town.
-Further developments have taken place in the 2010s.
+After Lord Bristol sold the agricultural land around the hamlet, major residential development began; private suburban housing estates were completed either side of Lincoln Road between Sleaford and Holdingham in the 1990s and early 2000s.
+The hamlet thereby merged into Sleaford's urban area.
+Further developments took place in the 2010s and more housing has been approved for building in the 2020s on land between Holdingham and The Drove to the south-west.